University of North Dakota Scholarships | Merit, Competitive & Honors Aid

 Not every scholarship at UND shows up in the big charts.
 Some are tucked away in departments, ROTC programs, or donor funds.
 These can stack with automatic or competitive awards, making them powerful boosts for families who know where to look.

-College & Departmental Donor Scholarships $500–$5,000 Majors in areas like Agriculture, Business, Engineering, and Health Professions; criteria vary Yes (via NDSU Scholarship Portal) Yes (if GPA standards met) Students with 3.0+ GPAs who match donor interests (e.g., rural background, leadership, service)
+College & Departmental Donor Scholarships $500–$5,000 Majors in Agriculture, Business, Engineering, Health Professions; criteria vary Yes (via NDSU Scholarship Portal) Yes (if GPA standards met) Students with 3.0+ GPAs who align with donor interests (e.g., rural background, leadership, service) Mar 1

 Hidden Gems FAQ